Experiments with acrylic paint | smooch, rub, lift

 This technique is taught in the online art journaling class fall 21 Secrets by one of the 21 teachers, Catherine Anderson.
 Her class is called Media remix and it’s the first one out in the e-book/class since the teachers are added in alphabetical order.
 It’s also the first one I have taken the time to go through for realz.
 So glad I did.

-smooch rub striped magazine page
+Smooch rub striped magazine page

 I think that Media remix was super fun and inspiring.
 Catherine shows several techniques, like cutting spirals, how you can use rubbing plates to add design elements into the painted page, how to use magazine pages as stencils and shapes, and then finally how to make a little journal from your painted magazine pages.